madrover/pyscaler/docs/doccode.rst

 PyScaler source code can be found at https://github.com/madrover/pyscaler.

-It is released under `Apache License Version 2.0 <http://www.apache.org/licenses/>`_
+It is released under `Apache License Version 2.0 <http://www.apache.org/licenses/>`_ license.